-Rising three methods patterns are five candlestick chart patterns.
+These patterns are comprised of five candlestick chart patterns.
 The rising three methods pattern is a bullish pattern.
 So if you’re a bear, you will not like seeing this pattern show up on your charts when you are short!

-Rising three patterns are used to predict a continuation of a trend.
-This pattern is a little larger than most small patterns.
-Candlesticks alone tell a story.
-When you group them together, you get patterns.
+For starters, these patterns are used to predict a continuation of a trend.
+This type of pattern is a little larger than most small patterns.

 Rising three methods patterns are made up of five candlesticks.
 The first candlestick is a large green candlestick.
 This candlestick occurs as a part of a bullish uptrend.